Status · 2026-06-22 · Auth PROVEN in sandbox · Azure security-hardened (9 fixes live 2026-06-11)

 SFMC asks Azure for a link

-At template render, AMPScript HTTPPost2 hits the Azure mint endpoint with the patient's Contact Id, channel, and an idempotency key.
+AMPScript first fetches an Entra OAuth token (client_credentials), then HTTPPost2 to the machine-only mint host https://mint.advancedrx.dev/api/magic-links with the patient's Contact Id and portal User Id, channel, retPath, and an idempotency key.

 Azure mints + stores